-Cucumber is an open source, multiple language supportive tool that uses Behavior Driven Development (BDD).
-With the help of this tool, we can explain the behavior of an application in simple English text using Gherkin language.
+Cucumber is an open-source, multiple language supportive tool that uses Behavior Driven Development (BDD).
+With the help of this tool, we can explain the behavior of an application in simple English text using the Gherkin language.
 The tests written can be understood regardless of one’s technical knowledge.
 The Cucumber framework contains three parts i.e., Feature File, Step Definitions, and the Test Runner File.
-The tests in cucumber are written within a plain text file having ‘.feature’ as an extension.
+The tests in Cucumber are written within a plain text file having ‘.feature’ as an extension.
 This feature file contains multiple scenarios, and each scenario contains multiple steps.
 Cucumber can be easily integrated with Selenium, Ruby on Rails, and other web-based testing tools and is widely used for acceptance testing.

 In this blog, we will discuss-

 - TDD vs BDD vs ATDD

 - Project Setup for using Selenium and Cucumber framework with java in Eclipse

 - How to install the cucumber plugin

 - Install Java JDK

 BDD vs TDD vs ATDD:

 This technique is an extension of TDD, it allows us to write our test cases in plain English-like sentences.
 The behavior of an application is explained using simple words and is more user-focused, therefore user stories are created for every functionality of an application.
 It improves communication between tech and non-tech teams.

 Benefits: Coverage of user stories, clarity of scenarios, reusing of code in framework, parameterized feature file.